cirruslabs/echelon/ReadMe.md

 ## Features

 * Customizable and works with any VT100 compatible terminal
-* Has a simplified output for dump terminals
+* Supports simplified output for dump terminals
 * Implements incremental drawing algorithm to optimize drawing performance
-* Can be used from multiple go routines
+* Can be used from multiple goroutines
-* Pluggable and configurable renderers
+* Pluggable and customizable renderers

 ## Example